kheller18/data-structures-algorithms/questions/CSS.md

       ```

 42. What are the advantages of using `translate()` instead of `position:absolute`?
-    + `Translate()` does not cause the browser to trigger repaint and layout and instead only acts on the compositor.
-The `position:absolute` triggers the repaint or DOM reflow.
+    + `Translate()`: does not cause the browser to trigger repaint and layout and instead only acts on the compositor.
+    + `position:absolute`: triggers the repaint or DOM reflow.
 So, `translate()` gives better performance.

 43. Does style1.css have to be downloaded and parsed before style2.css can be fetched?
     + No, the browsers will download the CSS in the order of its appearance on the HTML page.